Large Business Loans: Definition, How to Qualify, & More

 Credit Score

-To qualify for a large business loan, lenders typically like to see a credit score of 680 or higher.
+To qualify for a large business loan, lenders typically like to see a minimum credit score of 680, though this may vary.
 The lender wants to make sure you’ll be able to pay back a large amount of money.
-The stronger your score, the better the rate you’ll receive.
+The stronger your score, the better the rate you can receive.

 Annual Revenue

-Businesses seeking a large business loan need to be bringing in high annual revenues.
-Most lenders want to see at least $350,000 annually, with some preferring even more depending on the amount you want to borrow, your business history, and your credit score.
+Businesses seeking a large business loan typically need to be bringing in high annual revenues.
+The amount will vary depending on the amount you want to borrow, your business history, and your credit score.

 Intended Use of Loan